Spending: the psychology of money

 Spending money to get happy

-Developing this point further, an article published by the University of California at Berkeley sought to establish distinct forms of spending.
-The objective was to learn the psychological impact of each form.
-Every transaction divided into one of four expenses.
+Developing this point further, a study by the University of California at Berkeley sought to establish distinct forms of spending.
+The objective of the study was to learn the psychological impact of each form of spending money.
+Every transaction divided into one of four expenses:

 Spending money: shopping can be split into categories

 Firstly, either as 'fixed' or 'variable' outgoings, of which both classes sub-divide into sets that are our 'wants' and our 'needs'.
-For example, while our 'fixed needs' are all of those outgoings that include the cost of living, such as bills, grocery, transportation, our 'fixed wants' are regular treats that we award ourselves in everyday life.
-These could include a cup of coffee on the way to work or a Friday night take-away.
-Together, these forms of recurring purchases define our basic standard of living on a monthly basis
+For example, while our 'fixed needs' are all of those outgoings that include the cost of living, such as bills, grocery and transportation, our 'fixed wants' are regular treats that we award ourselves in everyday life.
+These could include a cup of coffee on the way to work or going to watch a Friday night film.
+Together, these forms of recurring purchases define our basic standard of living on a monthly basis.

 However, data shows that we quickly grow accustomed to these purchases as a new, baseline standard of living.
 Although reducing these expenses may not make us happier, there's also no marked long-term improvement in our well-being when we make such purchases, either.
 Instead, 'fixed wants' are more effective psychological rewards when they only occasionally happen, not when they form part of a regular spending habit.